 In the cleaner compact disc versions, you can better appreciate the interplay of guitars, pedal steel and piano.
 When the group adds an extra set of strings (banjo, mandolin, dobro), the results are usually a bit more interesting.
 It’s not the clever chemistry you’d encounter with the Dead, but that would apply to most bands, and no one expected the New Riders to outride the Dead.
 They were expected to stay in the saddle long enough to entertain the audience, and they do that here on Powerglide.

-As for whether or not the band gets the better end of its covers, I’m sure there are great versions of “Dim Lights, Thick Smoke,” “I Don’t Need No Doctor” and “Hello Mary Lou” in the world, and the New Riders don’t leave us any richer.
+As for whether or not the band gets the better end of its covers, I’m sure there are better versions of “Dim Lights, Thick Smoke,” “I Don’t Need No Doctor” and “Hello Mary Lou” out there somewhere.
 The group chose fewer covers on their next album, Gypsy Cowboy, so maybe they got the message that playing other people’s music wasn’t their ticket to the big show.
 Powerglide doesn’t answer the question of whether the New Riders are in it for the long haul; instead, it holds their place while the band sorts out its next steps.
 Feel free to pick it up if you’re interested in the continuing story, only don’t expect the sage wisdom of the first.

 Original LP Version